open-toolchain/kube-starter-wwghe-toolchain/README.md

-# Simple Cloud Foundry toolchain with IBM Whitewater GHE
+# Get started with Cloud Foundry and IBM Whitewater

 ### Continuously deliver a Cloud Foundry app with IBM Whitewater GHE